chrizzleybear/piano-midi-practice/README.md

 - Make sure you have Python 3.8+ installed
 - Use a virtual environment to avoid conflicts between Python versions
 - If you see "externally-managed-environment" error, run `./setup.sh` instead
+- If you already installed dependencies before, run `pip install -r requirements.txt` again to get the interactive menu support
 - Try installing packages one at a time if bulk install fails

 **Notes not registering:**